exasol/transformers-extension/doc/changes/unreleased.md

  * #381: Added Transformation for removing columns from DataFrame
  * #353: Added "AI_SENTIMENT" UDF
  * #390: Added "AI_CLASSIFY" and "AI_EXTRACT_ENTITIES" UDF's
+ * #391: Added sql create_script to create all UDF's in Database.

 ## Security